KillerShoaib/KillerShoaib.github.io/content/posts/tAI/index.en.md

 1. **Add more models** (will be adding new `kimi k2` model)
 2. **A docker image** (pull the image and start using without any hassle)
-3. **Add context** (currently there is no context is added to LLM call, if it makes mistake it won't know, will be adding context so that it knows about previous query and response)
+3. **Add context** (currently there is no context added to LLM call, if it makes mistake it won't know, will be adding context so that it knows about previous query and response)

 But, I welcome any contribution to this open source project.
 If you encounter any bug then create an issue, or ask for a new feature or create a PR with new feature.
 Below I'm adding the project repo.